-The diagram below shows the rear panel of two MSA 1040 controller enclosures with both I/O and replication occurring on the same physical network.
+The diagram below shows the rear panel of two MSA 2040 SAN controller enclosures with both I/O and replication occurring on the same physical network.

-Figure 19 Connecting two storage systems for Remote Snap: multiple servers/one switch/one location
+Figure 26 Connecting two storage systems for Remote Snap: multiple servers/one switch/one location

 The diagram below shows host interface connections and replication, with I/O and replication occurring on different networks.
 For optimal protection, use two switches.
-Connect one port from each controller module to the first switch to facilitate I/O traffic, and connect one port from each controller module to the second switch to facilitate replication.
+Connect two ports from each controller module to the first switch to facilitate I/O traffic, and connect two ports from each controller module to the second switch to facilitate replication.
 Using two switches in tandem avoids the potential single point of failure inherent to using a single switch, however, if one switch fails, either I/O or replication will fail, depending on which of the switches fails.

-Figure 20 Connecting two storage systems for Remote Snap: multiple servers/switches/one location
+Figure 27 Connecting two storage systems for Remote Snap: multiple servers/switches/one location